The Clarendon Code

 This second statute made use of the Book of Common Prayer compulsory in religious service.
 Upwards of 2000 clergy refused to comply with this act, and were forced to resign their livings.

-This act forbade coventicles (a meeting for unauthorized worship) of more than 5 people who were not members of the same household.
+This act forbade conventicles (a meeting for unauthorized worship) of more than five people who were not members of the same household.
 The purpose was to prevent dissenting religious groups from meeting.

 Five-Mile Act (1665)